jonnonz1/nz-statute-book/acts/public/1982/official-information-act-1982.md

 [Repealed]

 ### 25 Precautions
-Where a request is made under section 24(1), the department or Minister of the Crown or organisation— (a) shall not give access to that information unless it or he is satisfied concerning the identity of the person making the request; and
+Where a request is made under section 24(1), the department (for itself and for a departmental agency hosted by it or an interdepartmental executive board serviced by it) or interdepartmental venture or Minister of the Crown or organisation—
+  (a) shall not give access to that information unless it or he is satisfied concerning the identity of the person making the request; and
   (b) shall ensure, by the adoption of appropriate procedures, that any information intended for a person is received—
     (i) only by that person; or